Mama’s: Best Breakfast in San Francisco

 So if you are wanting to try this place without waiting, get in line before it opens.
 The way the ordering works is you wait in line and order at the bar then find a seat.
-If all the seats are taken then you just order and wait in line until hopefully someone leaves before your food is ready
+If all the seats are taken, then just order and wait until hopefully, someone leaves before your food is ready

-Amie got the french toast sampler which had Swedish Cinnamon, Cranberry-Orange and Banana Nut French Toasts served with fresh fruit.
-All of them were amazing but the standout was really the banana nut one.
+Amie got the french toast sampler, which had Swedish Cinnamon, Cranberry-Orange, and Banana Nut French Toasts served with fresh fruit.
+All of them were amazing, but the standout was the banana nut one.

 If you are going to San Francisco, or if you live there and haven’t tried it, Mama’s needs to be on your radar.
 While it can be expensive, it is easy to see why you pay more when you bite into your food.
-Get directions below and let me know what you think if you go.
+Let me know what you think if you go.